geniuswebtools/jqueryformvalidation/README.md

 Some fields may not be required, but you still want to ensure data integrity if the field has a value.
-Simply add the <code>validate</code> class to those fields, and they'll be matched agains their field types.
+Simply add the <code>validate</code> class to those fields, and they'll be matched against their field types.

 If you want to match the value of two fields to make sure they match, give one field an id.
 Assign the second field with the two classes <code>match match-ID</code>
 The <code>ID</code> in <code>match-ID</code> should be the ID you assigned to the first field.
 See the *form.html* for a clear example.

-If a field fails validation, the class error is applied to the field.
+If a field fails validation, the class <code>error</code> is applied to the field.
 If the field passes validation on the following submission attempt, the field is removed.

 ### Validating Field Types
 If a field is required a simple check to see if it has a value is performed.
 If